kevinl95/PulsePause/README.md

 We welcome contributions!
 Please fork the repository, create a new branch for your feature or bugfix, and submit a pull request.

 ---
+## Disclaimer

+PulsePause is not a medical device.
+The heart rate information provided by this application is approximate and intended for general wellness purposes only.
+It is not designed to diagnose, treat, cure, or prevent any medical condition.
+If you have health concerns or require accurate heart rate measurements, please consult a qualified healthcare professional.

+---

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.